steef/ticketswap-clone/README.md

 ### Installing

-Below are the setups to run Ruby on Rails application on your system.
+Below are the setup steps to run Ruby on Rails on your system.

 1. Make sure Ruby is installed on your system.
 Fire command prompt and run command: